At first glance, you might not think much of a fastener used in a metal roof system. It seems like such a small piece of the puzzle, right?

 Installation Details & Weathertight Warranty Requirements

-One final note we want to discuss is how fasteners are used in installation details and how it correlates to weathertight warranties.
+One final note we want to discuss is how fasteners are used in installation details and how it correlates to weathertight warranties (commercial projects only).
 Installation details are the in-depth product guide detailing the location and basic practical installation methods for components and accessories, including fasteners.
 In general, following the installation details are a best practice, especially if you want the roof to last and perform to high standards.

 In essence, installation details will give you detailed instructions for fastener uses, including the type of fastener, the spacing, and the quantity needed.